Small Claims Online Dispute Resolution Pilot Project

 - Individuals who are not represented by an attorney.
 (These individuals are sometimes called Self-Represented Litigants or pro se.)

-- An individual (one person) involved in a dispute with only one other person.
+- An individual (one person) is involved in a dispute with only one other person.
 For example, Party A (one person) files a claim against Party B (another person).

 - This pilot program does not apply to businesses, anyone represented by an attorney, or cases in which there are multiple individuals involved.